Battle of Surat (1704): Aftermath

 Together with the two frigates lost, the Omani suffered heavy casualties, 700 dead and a lot of wounded.
 The Portuguese suffered 90 dead, the most were victims of the fire of the frigate Nossa Senhora da Batalha, and 30 and 150 wounded.

-When notifying the victory in a letter to the King, the Viceroy said that "[...] it was one of the fiercest clashes seen in India for many years [...]" and that "[...] it was fought in full view of the English, the Dutch, and the same Mughals who valued the Arabs for the most valiant soldiers in Asia and feared them and respected [...]"
+When notifying the victory in a letter to King Pedro II, the Viceroy said that "[...] it was one of the fiercest clashes seen in India for many years [...]" and that "[...] it was fought in full view of the English, the Dutch, and the same Mughals who valued the Arabs for the most valiant soldiers in Asia and feared them and respected [...]"

-According to Portuguese Navy historian, Commander Armando da Silva Saturnino Monteiro, "It is to be assumed that as a result of the victory achieved, the Portuguese prestige in India has risen considerably, canceling out in some measure the bad impression caused by the loss of Mombasa in 1698."
+According to Portuguese Navy historian, Commander Armando da Silva Saturnino Monteiro, "it is to be assumed that as a result of the victory achieved, the Portuguese prestige in India has risen considerably, canceling out in some measure the bad impression caused by the loss of Mombasa in 1698."

 After the battle the Portuguese squadron stayed anchored in the poço of Surat until April, in order to prevent that the Omani terradas anchored in Surat sailed to Oman.
 At the approaching of the monsoon, the squadron left.

 Ten years later, on 19 February 1714, another naval battle between Portugal and Oman was fought off Surat, this time it ended with an indecisive strategic outcome, but with a Portuguese tactical victory.